-The lives of two lovelorn spouses from separate marriages, a registered sex offender, and a disgraced ex-police officer intersect as they struggle to resist their vulnerabilities and temptations in suburban Connecticut.
+The lives of two lovelorn spouses from separate marriages, a registered sex offender, and a disgraced ex-police officer intersect as they struggle to resist their vulnerabilities and temptations in suburban Massachusetts.

 Echoes of "Madame Bovary" in the American suburbs.
 Sarah's in a loveless marriage to an advertising executive, long days with her young daughter at the park and the pool, wanting more.
 Brad is an immature househusband, married to a flinty documentary filmmaker.
 Ronnie is just out of prison - two years for indecent exposure to a minor - living with his elderly mother, May; Larry is a retired cop, fixated on driving Ronnie away.
 Sarah and Brad connect, a respite of adult companionship at the pool.
 Ronnie and Larry have their demons.
 Brad should be studying for the bar; Larry misses his job; Ronnie's mom thinks he needs a girlfriend.
 Sarah longs to refuse to be trapped in an unhappy life.
 Where can these tangled paths lead?
 Written by

 50 of 53 people found this review helpful.